 One problem of mine is that I lived by Nike’s motto ‘just do it’.
 I‘d forever go from one thing to another and just keep as busy as possible.
 This is fine if you can carry on like this your entire life but it got to the point where I hated my own company.
 I managed to suppress ‘some’ of the negative thoughts whilst I was with other people but they came back in full force when I was on my own.
 I had to learn how to just ‘be’ which I didn’t realise until about one and a half years on and 5 bootcamps later.
 I even went to Thailand for over a month just to lose weight – it had complete hold over my life.

 My self-medicating with bootcamps wasn’t working so I went to my GP to see if he could help me.
 However, as I wasn’t visibly overweight, he thought there was nothing wrong with me and said that I would grow out of the behaviours but, he would recommend me to a specialist anyway.
 I ended up doing an NHS trial of guided self help which suppressed the food behaviours but the minute that was over I was back to my binge cycle again.
-I realise now that the trial was insufficient, not me – it treated the symptoms of the eating disorder but it didn’t get down to the route cause.
+I realise now that the trial was insufficient, not me – it treated the symptoms of the eating disorder but it didn’t get down to the root cause.
 At the time though, my eating disorder just used it as another thing I had failed at.

 It wasn’t until my mum found this clinic in London before I started to turn a corner.
 I had already tried counselling before this point with two separate therapists but, neither had felt right.
 However, I am glad I trusted my intuition with those therapists as it probably wouldn’t have lead me to Recover clinic.
 The Recover Clinic has given me a life.
 A life of constant negative thought patterns is exhausting and isn’t living.
 They have enabled me to open my eyes to this amazing world in which we live now I am finally learning how to live it, my way.

-Emmy Gilmour, the founding director of the Recover Clinic took my consultation.
+Emmy Brunner, the founding director of the Recover Clinic took my consultation.
 She is the perfect combination of caring with no bullshit and for the first time I felt like she saw in me what I couldn’t see myself and, was the first person that told me complete recovery from an eating disorder was a possibility.
 I started at the clinic for 3 days a week with a mixture of 121 sessions and group sessions consisting of: spiritual group, life coaching, women’s group, creativity, sex & relationships, ED process, nutrition and counselling.
 This holistic approach to recovery is something that you can’t get anywhere else and finally focussed on the root issues that lead to my eating disorder.

 I struggled a lot at first, I felt like as I wasn’t visibly overweight or anorexic that my eating disorder wasn’t as bad as other people in group and I tried to leave within the first week.
 However, I just saw the eating disorder as having a problem with food but, now I see that I had a disordered relationship with myself.
 Everybody’s recovery journey is different and by comparing myself to others within the group I took focus away from my own journey.